dotnet/aspnetcore/docs/UpdatingMajorVersionAndTFM.md

 # Updating to a new Major Version & TFM

-At the end of each release cycle, we update our Major Version & TFM in preparation for the next major release.
+At the end of each release cycle, we update our Major Version & TFM (Target Framework Moniker) in `main`, in preparation for the next major release.
 This doc describes the process of doing those updates, which can include many subtle gotchas in the aspnetcore repo.

 ## Updating Major Version